Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

 Who can you gift cryptocurrency to?

-Crypto is a great gift for anyone, from experienced users to newbies.
+Crypto can make a great gift for anyone, from beginners to experienced users.
+Know someone that has never used crypto before?
 You can help the uninitiated get started on their crypto journey by buying their first cryptocurrency for them.

-Crypto could make the perfect gift for friends and family, whether your budget is $5 or $500.
+Cryptocurrency gifts could make the perfect present for friends and family, whether your budget is $5 or $500.
+But which one should you choose?

-Of course, while Bitcoin could make a great gift, there are also thousands of altcoins (cryptocurrencies other than Bitcoin).
+Of course, while Bitcoin could make a great gift option, there are also many altcoins (cryptocurrencies other than BTC) in existence.

-Some, like Ethereum, have achieved widespread institutional adoption.
-Consistently ranking second in market cap, Ethereum is viewed by some to stand in its own tier, with some arguing it’s surpassed altcoin status for years now.
-If BTC is digital gold, then ETH is programmable money, used for smart contracts, DeFi (decentralized finance) applications, NFTs, and more.
+The most popular alternative is Ethereum, which has achieved widespread institutional adoption, in part thanks to its real world use cases.
+Consistently ranking second in market cap, there's an argument to be made that Ethereum stands in its own tier among altcoins, or even that it's already surpassed altcoin status for years now.
+If BTC is digital gold, then ETH is programmable money, used in DeFi (decentralized finance), NFTs, dApps, smart contracts, and more.

-Some other popular altcoins include Solana, Binance Coin, Algorand, and WAXP.
-Many such tokens have their own fully-fledged ecosystem, complete with DeFi applications and NFT functionality.
-If you’re giving cryptocurrency to someone who may wish to participate in these protocols, then altcoins are the right gift for them.
+Some other popular altcoins include Binance Coin (BNB), Solana (SOL), Tron (TRX), and Polygon (MATIC).
+Like the leader Ethereum, these altcoin tokens also have their own fully-fledged ecosystems, complete with DeFi applications and NFT functionality.
+If you're gifting crypto to someone who may wish to explore this exciting, then an altcoin could make a nice alternative gift.

-If you plan to gift crypto to someone more familiar with the space and who’ll be more active with their coins, then you may just wish to give them more of a coin that they already own.
+If you plan to gift crypto to someone more familiar with the space and who could be more active with their coins, then it may make sense to simply gift them more of a token that they already own.

-At the end of the day, how do you know which crypto they’ll like?
+At the end of the day, how do you know which crypto they'll like?
 Ask them!
-You can send them a message asking what their favourite cryptocurrency is.
+You can send them a message asking what their favorite cryptocurrency is.

-If you’re worried about ruining the surprise, you can tell them you’re buying for yourself.
-Imagine their surprise when they check their wallet and find out they’ve received a new deposit of their preferred coin.
+If you're worried about ruining the surprise, you can tell them you're buying for yourself.
+Imagine their delightful surprise when they check their wallet to find that they've just received a new deposit of their preferred coin.

 How to gift cryptocurrency in 3 easy steps